dadrian/tldr.fail/index.md

 ## This isn't a vulnerability, why do you have a website?

-This bug appears in a lot of servers and is holding back the Internet's migration to postquantum secure cryptography.
-If things were operating correctly, clients could deploy support for postquantum cryptography and then servers would slowly opt-in.
-Instead, we're stuck, because properly implemented clients that deploy postquantum cryptography can completely fail to open connections to buggy servers.
+This bug appears in a lot of servers and is holding back the Internet's migration to post-quantum secure cryptography.
+If things were operating correctly, clients could deploy support for post-quantum cryptography and then servers would slowly opt-in.
+Instead, we're stuck, because properly implemented clients that deploy post-quantum cryptography can completely fail to open connections to buggy servers.